cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-1-my-sols/readme.md

 2. `/scripts` - a sub-directory containing junction tree message passing scripts I wrote as part of the coding exercises in Q3 and Q4 of the assignment.

-3. `/ipynb_figures` - a sub-directory containing the figures reference in `hw-1-10-708.ipynb`.
+3. `/ipynb_figures` - a sub-directory containing the figures referenced in `hw-1-10-708.ipynb`.

 ##